 As a newly sober individual, you are encouraged to continue carrying the Twelve Step message to those in need.
 One must ‘practice these principles in all affairs.’
 Imperfection is the only guarantee, so some may relapse and revisit previous steps.

 Treatment at CATCH Recovery

-At CATCH Recovery, we create treatment programmes based on the 12 Step philosophy and harness therapies such as CBT (cognitive behavioural therapy), DBT (dialectical behavioural therapy) and MI (motivational interviewing).
-As experienced addiction professionals, we know that structure is effective when it comes to helping you overcome the psychological aspects of addiction, avoiding relapse, and continuing a stable life after rehab.
+At CATCH Recovery, we create treatment programmes based around the 12 step ideology.
+We believe the structure is effective when it comes to helping you overcome the psychological aspects of addiction and continuing life after rehab.

-Becoming familiar with the 12 step programme means you can continue attending groups as part of your recovery once you leave our clinic and benefit from the global recovery fellowships of Alcoholics Anonymous, Narcotics Anonymous, Cocaine Anonymous, and Gamblers Anonymous, among many others.
+Becoming familiar with the 12 step programme means you can continue attending groups as part of your recovery once you leave our clinic.